Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

 \subsection{GW Einstein-Langevin Equation}

-With Eq. (\ref{3kern}) solved analytically as Eq. (\ref{0kern}), we can express the Einstein-Langevin equation for fluctuating gravitons within the contracting volume $V=V(t)$ of a coalescing binary system forming GWs:
+With Eq. (\ref{3kern}) solved analytically as Eq. (\ref{0kern}), we can express the Einstein-Langevin equation for fluctuating gravitons within the contracting volume $V=V(t)$ of a CCB generating GWs:

-Here, the observer time-dependent dissipation force scales with the quanta of area $8\pi\hbar G$, suggesting that graviton dissipation may be associated with an underlying quantum nature of spacetime.
-Given the form of Eq. (\ref{langeq}), the factor $V/(8\pi\hbar G)$ serves as an effective dampening coefficient $\gamma^*$, with the volume $V$ governing the strength of dampening in graviton kinematics.
-As $V$ decreases with contraction, the effective dampening effect likewise decreases, leading to increased kinetic intensity of gravitons within the gas.
+Here, the observer time-dependent dissipation force scales with the loop-quantum-gravity areal quanta $8\pi\hbar G$, suggesting that graviton dissipation may be associated with an underlying quantum nature of spacetime.
+Given the form of Eq. (\ref{langeq}) when compared to Eq. (\ref{eleq3}), the factor $V/(8\pi\hbar G)$ serves as an effective damping coefficient $\gamma^*$, with the volume $V$ governing the strength of damping in graviton kinematics.
+As $V$ decreases with contraction, the effective damping effect likewise decreases, leading to increased kinetic intensity of gravitons within the gas.